conflowio/conflow/README.md

 # Basil - Domain specific language generator and workflow engine

+:exclamation: This project is a technology preview and heavily under development.
+If you would like to have a chat or contribute, please open an issue or drop an email to andras@[this github org].co.uk.

 ## Introduction

 Basil is able to **generate, parse and evaluate your own domain specific language (DSL)**.
 Your DSL can be used purely for configuration or you can define **complex workflows** with custom business logic.
 It's **written in Go** and similar to the Go language's syntax where applicable.